Rachaad White

-Rachaad White (rə-SHAWD; born January 12, 1999) is an American professional football running back for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football for the Nebraska–Kearney Lopers before transferring to the Mt.
-San Antonio Mounties and then to the Arizona State Sun Devils.
-He was selected by the Buccaneers in the third round of the 2022 NFL draft.
+Rachaad White (rə-SHAWD; born January 12, 1999) is an American professional football running back for the Washington Commanders of the National Football League (NFL).
+He played college football for the Nebraska–Kearney Lopers, Mt.
+San Antonio Mounties, and Arizona State Sun Devils.
+White was selected by the Tampa Bay Buccaneers in the third round of the 2022 NFL draft.

 Early life

 White grew up in Kansas City, Missouri and attended Center High School.
 As a senior, he rushed 1,325 yards and totaling over 2,000 all-purpose yards and was named first team Class 3A All-State.